uptonking/note4yaoo/pattern-arch-flux-community-elm.md

   - Try to find dependencies in your model and extract those into a datastructure.
   - Once your Msg type becomes too big, group related messages into sub messages.

+- TL/DR; For now use functions and if you need to extract something it is common to have a (model, update, view) triplet with a sub Msg type that a parent needs to incorporate.

+- It is worth noting that most so called "components" have the entirety of the state being essential state and as such they can be implemented as simple functions.
+  - You will then have another subset of components that don't need effects and those can be implemented with the elm-sortable-table pattern.
+  - Only a very tiny minority need the full triad(三件套).
+This means that the boilerplate issue is often over-emphasized.
+  - These being said, there are contexts where this stops being true.one needs accidental state in most UI components and this explodes the boilerplate use.

-- Maybe and erlang approach where each component has an state and be a separate module, and the components communicate through messages, ok no
+- 👉🏻 Maybe and erlang approach where each component has an state and be a separate module, and the components communicate through messages, ok no

 - 💡 Because state is immutable in a functional language, attempting to encapsulate state does two things. a) try to destroy all the benefits of having immutable state to begin by bringing it back. b) wreak(造成破坏, 伤害) havoc(破坏) on the type signatures because of the weaving you have to do.
   - The units of composition in FP are datastructures on one side and regular functions on the other.
   - The units of composition in FP are NOT objects, for the very reason that the purpose of objects is to encapsulate a state which FP just does not even have.
   - 👉🏻 Try to reason about your code as a series of data transformations and not a progression of state.

+- If all the state of the component is essential state (e.g. the toggle state of a checkbox), you can use a function and messages that would alter that state in the way that it needs to be altered (e.g. toggle it).
+- If you have accidental state (state that is local to the component but is not essential to the larger context that is using the component) you have two choices.
+  - If the component requires effects, you use the triad(三件套).
+  - If the component does not require effects (http, random, time, etc), you can use the pattern you find in elm-sortable-table which is basically the same as the triad, 👉🏻 but the state is updated in the view and the call to update is replaced with a simple replacement of the component state.
 - Invisible state that mutates can create hard to understand bugs

 - ## 🤔 [Help!
 Am I using components? : elm_201609](https://www.reddit.com/r/elm/comments/54en9u/help_am_i_using_components/)